Xiao Fu: Background

 Xiao Fu was born in 732, during the reign of Emperor Xuanzong.
-He was from a prominent clan that descended from the imperial house of Liang Dynasty, and his grandfather Xiao Song was a chancellor during Emperor Xuanzong's reign.
+He was from a prominent clan that descended from the imperial house of the Liang dynasty, and his grandfather Xiao Song was a chancellor during Emperor Xuanzong's reign.
 His father was Xiao Song's son Xiao Heng (蕭衡), and his mother was Princess Xinchang, a daughter of Emperor Xuanzong, making him a grandson of Emperor Xuanzong as well.
 As the Xiao clan was greatly honored, his brothers and cousins all competed having the best clothes, horses, and decorations, while Xiao Fu dressed plainly.
 He also was often studying in his room, alone, and his friends were all writers or Confucian scholars.
 His uncle Xiao Hua, who was a chancellor during the reign of Emperor Xuanzong's son Emperor Suzong, was impressed by him, and often stated, "This child will surely glorify this clan."
 Due to his being the son of a princess, he was, early in his career, made a Gongmenlang (宮門郎), in charge of the office of the palace gates (宮門局, Gongmenju).
 He was later made the director of transportation for the crown prince (太子僕, Taizi Pu).

 During Emperor Daizong's reign

-During the Guangde era (763-764) of Emperor Suzong's son Emperor Daizong, there was a span of poor harvests, causing food prices to rise.
+During the Guangde era (763–764) of Emperor Suzong's son Emperor Daizong, there was a span of poor harvests, causing food prices to rise.
 With the Xiao clan being a large one and needing funds to pay for food, the clan considered selling an ancestral property in Zhaoying County (昭應, near the capital Chang'an).
 The chancellor Wang Jin heard that the property contained beautiful trees and springs and wanted the property, and thus sent his brother Wang Hong (王紘) to meet Xiao Fu.
 Wang Hong stated to Xiao, "You, sir, have talent that shall land you greater offices.
 If you offer your manor to my brother, he will surely help you achieve that."
 Xiao Fu responded, "I, an imperial servant, am selling this ancestral property because of poverty, to aid the widows and young of the clan.
 If I trade it for a high position such that I let my clan folks be frozen or starved, I would not be doing what even a commoner should be doing."
 Wang Jin was angered by these remarks and removed Xiao from his office, and he spent the next several years at home.
 Despite this, he was not distressed.
 He later returned to government service and became a low-level official at the executive bureau of government (尚書省, Shangshu Sheng).
 Yet later, he served as the prefect of Chang Prefecture (常州, in modern Changzhou, Jiangsu).